rmscode/binary-garden/docs/hardware/powervault-me4-draft.md

 !!! note

-    See also the topic about configuring network ports on controller modules - [Accessing the CLI - Setting the Network port IP addresses](#setting-the-network-port-ip-addresses).
+    See also the topic about configuring network ports on controller modules under ["Accessing the CLI"](#accessing-the-cli).

 #### Cable the controller host ports (iSCSI)